Bulgaria Holidays – 45 Places to visit in Bulgaria

 9. Dyavolski most

 Dyavolski most is a very old stone bridge built in the early 16th century by the Ottomans to connect banks of the Arda River.
-If you are a hiking enthusiast in really good form, and go on the 2200 kilometers long Sultans Trail leading from Wienna to Istanbul, you will pass through this bridge. 🙂
+If you are a hiking enthusiast in really good form and go on the 2200 kilometres long Sultans Trail leading from Vienna to Istanbul, you will pass through this bridge. 🙂

 Don’t worry if you are not.
 Just come to the town of Ardino to see this bridge without any hard effort.